 Drive around your neighborhood on a hot summer day, and you'll see many approaches to watering plants.
-Some homeowners break out the hose at the end of the work day, while others program the automatic sprinklers to come on at dawn for 15 minutes a day; still others figure on the plants getting a drink whenever the kids decide it's time to play in the sprinkler.
+Some homeowners break out the hose at the end of the workday, while others program the automatic sprinklers to come on at dawn for 15 minutes a day; still, others figure on the plants getting a drink whenever the kids decide it's time to play in the sprinkler.
 However, timing your irrigation will not only lead to healthier plants, but it can also save on your water bill.

-How to Deal With Wilted Plants
+How to Water Plants in Summer

-Annual and Perennial Plants
+Watering Annual and Perennial Plants